 „Kôdô – the way of the scent” is not about winning – it is, as all Japanese traditional arts – about contemplation.
 Forgetting the daily routines and tasks, pausing for a while.

 In a proper Kôdô ceremony, real incense is used rather than the perfumed incense sticks.
-The fine nuances are quite difficult to recognize even for experts, and even in Kanazawa, one of the most traditional towns in Japan, Kôdô is not a widespread hobby.
+The fine nuances are quite difficult to recognize even for experts.
+Even in Kanazawa, one of the most traditional towns in Japan, Kôdô is not a widespread hobby.

-The town of Kanazawa is situated on the so-called backside of Japan, separated from the big cities and the Pacific coast by high mountains.
+The town of Kanazawa is a regional centre on the so-called backside of Japan.
+It is separated from the big cities and the Pacific coast by high mountains.
 Since April 2014, the Hokuriku Shinkansen (super express train) has made it easier to reach this little gem of Japanese culture and tradition.

 „There are more than 70 different varieties of moss,“garden manager Kato